-Mr. Bovin: Yes, so far as I have been able to ascertain, it is.
+Mr. Bevin: Yes, so far as I have been able to ascertain, it is.

-25 March - JEWISH POPULATION (Column 373) /Written enewers/
+25 March - JEWISH POPULATION (Column 373) [Written answers]

-96. Mr. Lembert asked the Secretary of State for the Colonies what was the mumber of Jews in Palestine at the commonsent of the Mandate; what was the number in 1938; and what is the number new.
+96. Mr. Lambert asked the Secretary of State for the Colonies what was the number or Jews in Palestine at the commencement of the Mandate; what was the number in 1938; and what is the number now.

-Mr. Rees-Williams: A centre of the population of Falestine has been taken on only two occasions, in 1922 and in 1931.
-The estimated figures for the Jewish population on the dates mentioned by the hon.
-Member are as follows: 1923 -- 69,000; 1938 -- 411,000; 1948 -- 640,000.
+Mr. Reese-Williams: A cenuse or the population of the population of Palestine has been taken on only two occasions, in 1922 and in 1931.
+The estimated figures for the Jewish population on that dates mentioned by the hon.
+Member are as follows: 1923 - 89,000; 1938 - 411,000; 1948 - 640,000.

-7 April - FASCIST LITTRATURE (Column 17) /Written answers/
+7 April - FASCIST LITERATURE (Column 17) [Written answers]

-21. Mr. Pritt asked the Secretary of State for the Colonies if he will take steps to stop the present free circulation of Mosley Fascist literature among British troops and police in Palestine, in view of the danger in present conditions of arousing anti-Semitic feeling amongst the British Forces.
+21. Mr. Pritt asked the Secretary of State for the Colonies if he has taken steps to stop the present free circulation of Mosley Fascist literature among British troops and police in Palestine, in view of the danger in present conditions of arousing anti-Semitic feeling amongst the British Forces.

-Mr. Creech Jones: I know of no cases of the circulation of literature of this nature enoug British troops and police in Palestine, but if the hon. and learned Member can furnish no with specific instances I shall arrange for them to be investigated.
+Mr. Creech Jones: I know of no cases of the circulation of literature of this nature among British troops and police in Palestine, but if the hon. and learned Member can furnish me with specific instances I shall arrange far then to be investigated.